 Trustees & staff

-Okehampton Mayor Jan Goffey began her career as a teacher in Toxteth, Liverpool after gaining a Bachelor of Education Degree – one of the first women in the country to do so.
+Jan began her career as a teacher in Toxteth, Liverpool after gaining a Bachelor of Education Degree – one of the first women in the country to do so.
 She went on to holding teaching positions in Okehampton, Exbourne, Northlew, Lydford and other smaller villages.
 Since retiring she volunteers for many organisations, including the Museum of Dartmoor Life and Books on Wheels for the RVS and the local library.
-Her aim is to make our town welcoming and beautiful to visitors and residents alike.
+She is also an Okehampton Town Councillor and her aim is to make our town welcoming and beautiful to visitors and residents alike.
 As a museum Trustee, she wants to help the museum become a self-sustaining attraction for residents and visitors alike being interesting, educational and fun!

 Jane has lived near Okehampton for a number of years.
 She is an archaeologist and until retirement a couple of years ago worked for the Dartmoor National Park Authority for 25 years becoming the Park’s Senior Archaeologist.
 She has a great affection for Dartmoor and a good knowledge of the Moor, many of its inhabitants, customs, traditions and history.
 As a Trustee of the museum she shares this experience and professional archaeological knowledge.

 Anne was a special educational needs teacher in primary schools before moving to Devon in 2003.
 She uses these skills to good effect in the museum creating all of the children’s activities and working on events for children throughout the year.
 She is a very keen hill walker and runs a holiday cottage business.